- How Good Is a 700 Credit Score?

 Here are 5 credit pitfalls to avoid so that you can be on your way to a 700 credit score.

 You might not know it but closing an unused credit card could hurt your credit scores.
 Closing an account won’t lower your average age of credit (that’s a myth), but it might increase your overall credit utilization rate — a big credit score no-no.

 Avoid applying for too much new credit

 When a lender pulls your credit as part of a loan or credit card application, there’s a chance it could hurt your credit score.
 If any damage happens (and that’s not a given), it’s usually only a little and will only last for up to 12 months.
 Still, it’s wise to make a habit of applying for new credit only when you need it and probably not because you’re trying to get 20% off your purchase at the mall.

 Don’t wait until the due date to pay

 Did you know that most credit card issuers only update account information (including your balance) with the credit bureaus once a month?

 If you wait until your due date to pay, your credit report could show a high balance and utilization on your credit card until the next monthly update.
 (Remember, high utilization can be bad for credit scores.)

 Pay before the statement closing date on your account, however, and you should bypass this potential issue.

 If you’re trying to improve your credit, a 700 credit score is a great initial goal to set.
 But don’t stop there.
-Ideally, you should aim a little higher if you want lenders to roll out the red-carpet treatment for you.
+Ideally, you should aim a little higher than a 700 credit score if you want lenders to roll out the red-carpet credit treatment for you.